 The lime can be found near to Maple Loop and the National Japanese Maple Collection, found in Westonbirt Arboretum’s Silk Wood.

-Westonbirt Arboretum is also commissioning a sculpture to take the place of the coppiced stems whilst they regrow.
-Interested artists can download the brief to find out more.
+A large-scale sculpture was commissioned using the coppiced timber to take the place of the coppiced stems whilst they regrow.

 The native tree timeline